Dinosaur size: Sauropodomorphs

 Another large but even more controversial sauropod is Bruhathkayosaurus, which had a calculated weight ranging between 126–220 MT and a length of 44.1 m Although the existence of this sauropod had long been dismissed as a potential fake or a misidentification of a petrified tree trunk, recent photographic evidence emerged, confirming its existence.
 More recent and reliable estimates in 2023 have rescaled Bruhathkayosaurus to weigh around 110–130 MT with its most liberal estimate being 240 MT, making it incredibly massive for such an animal.
 If the upper unlikely size estimates were to be taken at face value, Bruhathkayosaurus would not only be the largest dinosaur to have ever lived, but also the largest animal to have lived, exceeding even the largest blue whale recorded.
-According to Gregory S. Paul, 'super-sauropods' or 'land-whales' such as Maraapunisaurus, Bruhathkayosaurus and the "Broome Titanosaur footprints," as he calls them, should not be surprising as sauropods were more heat tolerant and grew rapidly, which allowed them to reach truly titanic sizes that rivaled the largest whales in mass despite the prevalence of air sacs.
+According to Gregory S. Paul, 'super-sauropods' or 'land-whales' such as Maraapunisaurus, Bruhathkayosaurus and the "Broome Titanosaur footprints," as he calls them, should not be surprising as sauropods were more heat tolerant and grew rapidly, which allowed them to reach truly titanic sizes that rivalled the largest whales in mass despite the prevalence of air sacs.
+Moreover, in a 2024 publication, Gregory S. Paul further argued that a sauropod's internal air sacs were not as dramatically density reducing as has been widely thought, suggesting that masses reaching close to 200 tons was within the realm of possibility.
+In fact, a sauropod's r-selection reproduction combined with the positive feedback loop of needing longer necks to feed a growing fermentation factory of its digestive organs, allowed adult sauropods to balloon up in size when compared to their mammalian contemporaries, as a mammal's K-selected reproduction would have limited adult sizes to avoid the overexploitation of their habitat's food resources, something sauropods lacked entirely.
 Other potential factors for such extreme sauropod sizes include increasing bone robustness and load-distributing cartilaginous features to better redistribute and support such massive weights.

 Generally, the giant sauropods can be divided into two categories: the shorter but stockier and more massive forms (mainly titanosaurs and some brachiosaurids), and the longer but slenderer and more light-weight forms (mainly diplodocids).